Direct HDMI Profiling

 With the PC now connected to the display to be profiled set the PC desktop background to 'black', so when displaying the profiling patches the background is not intrusive, or potentially changing the profiling results, as with plasmas ABL.

 Extended Desktop, with the left hand side being the LightSpace Laptop, and the right hand side the display being profiled.

 ICC Profiles can be managed manually, if you know what you are doing.
-If you are unsure SpaceMatch DCM can be used to verify the status of any active ICC profile, and can re-set any found active to Null, as is need for accurate HDMI output.
+If you are unsure SpaceMatch DCM can be used to verify the status of any active ICC profile and the graphics card's VCGT, and can re-set any found active to Null, as is needed for accurate HDMI output.

 The above shows an active ICC profile as reported via SpaceMatch DCM.
-Thsi needs to be re-set to a Null profile before the HDMI output can be used for display profiling, which SpaceMatch DCM can do with a single button push.
+Thsi needs to be re-set to a Null profile before the HDMI output can be used for display profiling, which SpaceMatch DCM can do using a true Null LUT generated via LightSpace CMS.

 Graphics Card Setup

 The PC graphics card, or graphics chip-set, needs to be set to standard default settings, as any setting changes will again distort the HDMI output.

 The above shows the Null settings for an Nvidia graphics card, with all settings set to their default values, and the below the same for the Intel HD Graphics chip-set.

 (Note: the VCGT must be set to a true Null status via the user of SpaceMatch DCM and a true Null 3D LUT.(

 The above Graphics Card controls can use DDC-IC / MCCS commands and protocols to directly adjust the display where applicable, or directly adjust the graphics card output.
 For accurate calibration it is therefore necessary to 'Null' all such settings, to enable the LightSpace CMS calibration to operate as required.